Reserve Bank Governor, Mr Lesetja Kganyago

 - To enable learners to experience a different perspective and think creatively.

 Today, we have five winners who understand clearly what this important institution does in the greater scheme of macro-economic policy.
 Hundreds more participated and in the process enhanced their understanding of how economics as a subject fit in in the real life situation.
-Hence, there are no losers today.
+Hence, there are no losers tonight.

 I thank you.